we-make-websites/wmw-technical-test/README.md

   You can find some relevant documentation for this task below in the Useful Resources section regarding making AJAX calls in Shopify.

   There is also a `featured-collection.js` script in the `/src/sections/` directory which already registers the Section in Shopify.
 All your functionality should be contained in this file.
-You are open to use third party packages as well as a JS Framework if you feel more comfortable.
+We encourage the use of ES6 as opposed to jQuery but is not mandatory.

   > You can test if the function has been successful by navigating to the `https://wmw-technical-test.myshopify.com/cart` page or by visiting the  `https://wmw-technical-test.myshopify.com/cart.json` url to see if a product data has been added to your cart.